 - In the case of routine semester ineligibility (i.e. military families), this rule may be waived upon recommendation from the previous school’s principal.

-- Candidates eligible for election to the chapter shall have a minimum cumulative unweighted grade point average of 3.75.
+- Candidates eligible for election to the chapter must have a minimum cumulative unweighted grade point average of 3.75.
 The GPA used for invitations to apply will be the student's cumulative unweighted GPA, using all completed courses as well as grades from the first semester of year-long classes.

 Section 3.
 By meeting the grade level, attendance, and GPA standard requirements, candidates shall then be considered based on their service, leadership, character.